BruceHunter/ai-llm-prompts/README.md

-Example of a Step and Stop prompt
+##Example of a Step and Stop prompt

-Prompt:
+This way you give it all the context up front.
+This will help make responses better.
+This way it doesn't it find it out as it goes.
+This is a prompt optimization.

+**Prompt Input:**

 Step1:
     1. Create a socket server with node.js.